kodeops/laravel-telegram-wrapper/README.md

 ## Add environment settings

-These would be used by default, additionally you can pass the credentials when initialising the class.
+These would be used by default, additionally you can pass the credentials when instantiating the object.

 ```
 TELEGRAM_DEBUG=false